-Welcome FAPAC-DOI Intern, Isha Kalia!
+Thank you FAPAC-DOI Intern, Isha Kalia

 Ashley is a Taiwanese American student living in Boston, Massachusetts.
-She is currently enrolled at Harvard College as a sophomore, majoring in History of Science with a secondary in Mind, Brain, and Behavior.
+She is currently enrolled at Harvard College as a senior, majoring in History of Science with a secondary in Mind, Brain, and Behavior.
 Her interests include public health, British fiction, and Greco-Roman mythology.
 She has always striven to stay connected with her heritage, whether by volunteering as a teacher’s assistant at a local Chinese school or participating in an Asian student exchange program.